Home » Posts tagged 'Erik Assadourian'

 Gaia is Responding to our Actions.
 Will We Act Differently in Time?

+Gaia is Responding to our Actions.
+Will We Act Differently in Time?
+The Earth is not dying.
+Gaia is not changing.
+Gi is responding.
 So often we hear the phrase ‘save the world’ or the ‘save our planet.’
 We may even use it.
-But sometime back in my career someone wise corrected that, explaining that the planet is not dying but changing—and through that change many species, including our own, will probably die.
-But the Earth, in all likelihood, will not die.*
+But sometime back in my career someone wise corrected that, explaining that […]

 ‘Til Sustainability Do You Part: Arranging a Marriage Between Degrowth and the Circular Economy

-By now, most environmentalists have come across the term circular economy.
-It’s sexy, it’s cool, and it makes us feel like we can have our cake and eat it too—as long as the cake is made of sustainably grown ingredients, cooked and transported with renewable energy, and any leftover cake is composted to enable the making of future cakes.
+‘Til Sustainability Do You Part: Arranging a Marriage Between Degrowth and the Circular Economy By now, most environmentalists have come across the term circular economy.
+It’s sexy, it’s cool, and it makes us feel like we can have our cake and eat it too—as long as the cake is made of sustainably grown ingredients, cooked […]

 Having Your Bit of Cake and Eating it Too?